chrisly-bear/PEBRApp-Console/README.md

 [![license](https://img.shields.io/github/license/chrisly-bear/PEBRApp-Console)](https://github.com/chrisly-bear/PEBRApp-Console/blob/mobile/LICENSE)

-# PEBRApp Console (mobile)
+# PEBRApp Console (desktop)

 ![logo](logo.png)

 This is an administrative tool to help manage the PEBRApp users and data (see [PEBRApp repository](https://github.com/chrisly-bear/PEBRApp)).
-This is the mobile version, there is also a desktop version on the `desktop` branch.
+This is the desktop version, there is also a mobile version on the `mobile` branch.

 ![screenshot](screenshot.png)

 ## Configure

-The app accesses the data on [SWITCHtoolbox](https://toolbox.switch.ch).
-You need to set the proper values for the variables in `lib/config/switch_config.dart` for the app to work.
+The app accesses the data on [PEBRAcloud](https://github.com/chrisly-bear/PEBRAcloud).
+You need to set the proper values for the variables in `lib/config/pebracloud_config.dart` for the app to work.

 ## Build and Run